 That’s it for physical exfoliation – chemical exfoliation, its more mysterious sister, is next!

-Some of these products were provided for review, the rest were purchased with my own hard-earned moolah.
+Some of these products were provided for editorial consideration, the rest were purchased with my own hard-earned moolah.
 For more information, see Disclosure Policy.